 Alright, this is the HARD way.
 We’re not providing implementation details here, but this should serve to provide you an idea with what it takes to spin up a robust WebDAV <-> DropBox integrations.

-The first step in connection your WebDAV enabled application or device to DropBox, you will need to build or buy a server.
+The first step in connection your enabled application or device, you will need to build or buy a server.

 You may be able to build your own server from scratch, but in order for it to work perfectly and perform well, your implementation would need to adhere to the RFC4918 WebDAV Specification.
 Let’s be honest, you probably don’t have the time or resources to build that in a reasonable amount of time.